supertwist/fundamentals/OSCON-exhibition.md

 # Untitled exhibition in conjunction with [OSCON](https://ospo.gwu.edu/open-source-conference-gw-oscon)

 - Conference dates: March 24-25, 2025
-- Install in Gallery 102: March 19 - 21
+- Install in Gallery 102: March 19 - 21 (we might be able to start installing the week before, at that is spring break - I'm thinking maybe the 12th)
 - **Exhibition dates: March 22 - 26**
 - reception March 24???
-- Deinstall dates: March 27 - 28
+- Deinstall dates: March 27 - 28 (exploring the possibility of keeping the show up through April 4)

 **Gallery 102 location:**\
 Smith all of Art\